$0 South Africa → UK Ancestry Visa Guide — Quick-Start Checklist

 When you start work in the UK: Your employer will request a right-to-work check.
 Provide them with a share code generated through your UKVI account.
 The check takes minutes and gives the employer a full statutory excuse against illegal working liability.
 Ancestry visa holders have unrestricted work rights — any role, any employer, any salary — and this should be visible in the right-to-work check output.

-When you rent property: UK landlords are legally required to conduct right-to-rent checks.
-Provide them with a share code for this purpose.
-This is standard practice for anyone on a visa.
+When you rent property in England: Landlords are legally required to conduct right-to-rent checks.
+Where a right-to-rent check applies, provide a share code for this purpose.

 When you renew your passport: If you renew your South African passport while living in the UK, update your UKVI account immediately.
 Failure to do so means your immigration status is linked to a passport number that no longer matches your travel document.
 This creates problems at international borders and for right-to-work and right-to-rent checks.